 But this process is by no means restricted to the arts; it applies in every single sphere of Welsh life.
 It starts in primary and secondary education where schools teach the history, geography, politics, culture and sociology of everywhere-but-Wales.
 It continues in tertiary education where universities founded for Welsh young people and Welsh academia are given over almost entirely to the education and employment of the not-Welsh.
 It spreads out into broadcasting where BBC Wales spends its budget on a handful of programmes for Britain, overweening property developments, and a few derisory ‘Welsh’ offerings of touristy travelogues for the non-Welsh, while letting Radio Wales rot into a genuflecting timewarp of lowbrow Brit trash, wall-to-wall English football coverage, foaming at the mouth rightwingers and self-satisfied retirement home for substandard English rejects.
 As for ‘ITV Cymru Wales’ and the Western Mail – I need say nothing.
 This relentless anti-Welshness permeates everywhere: Natural Resources Wales, National Museums & Galleries Wales, Sport Wales, Visit Wales, the Welsh Language Commission, the Welsh Office and even deep into the heart of the Welsh Assembly itself, stuffed full of people whose first loyalty is to another country.
 Check out the Register of AM’s interests: Mark Drakeford, for example, declares that he’s a paid-up member of Glamorgan County Cricket Club, an organisation that depends on the non-existence of Wales in international cricket, and thus the denial of opportunities to generation after generation of Welsh people, for its sordid survival on hand-outs from English imperialists and never-ending defaulted loans from British nationalist crawlers in Cardiff.
 And this man wants to be Wales’ next First Minister!

 I don’t blame the English for this state of affairs.
 Why, after all, should they not pocket easy money and be big fishes in a smaller pond, which to most of them is just western Britain with a bit of light Celtic baggage anyway?
 No, there is only one group of people responsible for turning Wales into nothing more than a tokenistic name-check in its own territory: the Welsh.
 We have let it happen, through cowardice, avarice, treachery, stupidity and venality, and only we can change it.
 The brilliant writer Patrick McGuinness, an authentic ‘internationalist’ with roots in Belgium, England, France, Ireland, Scotland, Tunisia and Wales, has described Wales as “the only country in the world that exists for others”.
-It is high time that we snapped out of our pathetic passivity and comforting delusions and began to fight back with congruent ferocity and righteous indignation – so that this small corner of the world can be a place for us.
+It is high time that we snapped out of our pathetic passivity and comforting delusions and began to fight back with congruent ferocity and righteous indignation – so that the Welsh are no longer strangers in their own land, and this small corner of the world can be, once more, a place for us.